omniroot/shikilove/README.md

 ## Changelog

 - [x] 0.1.0 - This release is aimed at updating the existing functionality and redesign.
-- [ ] 0.2.0 - Adaprive for mobile devices.
+- [ ] 0.2.0 - Adaptive for mobile devices.

 ## Current progress